 Causes of Spinal Cord Injuries

-- Motor vehicle accidents (38.3 percent) – The leading cause of spinal cord injuries, car, motorcycle, and truck accidents often result in high-impact trauma to the spine.
-Rapid deceleration, ejection from the vehicle, or fore applied directly to the spine can cause fractures, dislocations, or compression injuries to the spinal cord.
+The leading cause of spinal cord injuries such as car, motorcycle, and truck accidents—often result in high-impact trauma to the spine.
+Rapid deceleration, ejection from the vehicle, or force applied directly to the spine can cause fractures, dislocations, or compression injuries to the spinal cord.

-- Falls (31.6 percent) – Falls from heights, staircases, ladders, or even simple slips and trips can result in spinal cord damage.
-While particularly common in older adults, younger individuals are also at risk due to workplace accidents, construction falls, and extreme sports incidents.
+Falls from heights, staircases, ladders, or even simple slips and trips can result in spinal cord damage.
+Slip and fall accidents are a significant contributor, particularly common in older adults, but younger individuals are also at risk due to workplace accidents, construction falls, and extreme sports incidents.

-- Acts of violence (13.8 percent) – Gunshots, stabbings, and other violent assaults can penetrate or otherwise damage the spinal cord.
+Gunshots, stabbings, and other violent assaults can penetrate or otherwise damage the spinal cord, leading to spinal injuries.

-- Sports accidents (8.2 percent) – High-impact and contact sports like football, rugby, wrestling, and extreme sports can cause spinal cord injuries due to forceful collisions, falls, or improper technique.
+High-impact and contact sports like football, rugby, wrestling, and extreme sports can cause spinal cord injuries and spine injury due to forceful collisions, falls, or improper technique.
 Two-thirds of such injuries are attributable to diving mishaps.

-- Medical/surgical errors (4.3 percent) – Mistakes during spinal surgeries, improper intubation, anesthesia complications, or errors in spinal injections can lead to SCI.
+Mistakes during spinal surgeries, improper intubation, anesthesia complications, or errors in spinal injections can lead to SCI.
+Medical malpractice is a potential cause of these injuries.
 While rare, these injuries can result from accidental nerve damage, inadequate blood supply, or postoperative complications such as swelling or infections.

 Another 1.3 percent of SCIs result from other causes.